-How to manage time off in lieu for your employees
+How to manage time off in lieu (TOIL) for your employees

-When your employees are called upon to work extra hours, giving time off in lieu is often a business-savvy way of managing costs and supporting employees to keep a healthy work-life balance.
+If your employees occasionally have to work extra hours, offering time off in lieu (also known as TOIL) can be a smart business move.
+It helps manage costs while also supporting employees in maintaining a healthy work-life balance.

 Seems straightforward doesn’t it?
 An employee works 3 hours extra and gets 3 hours additional leave.
-Actually, managing time off in lieu can be fraught with difficulty.
+But in reality, managing TOIL can sometimes be difficult.
 As there is actually no legal right to be paid for extra hours worked, this is an area many employers struggle to get right.

-Time off in lieu (also known unfortunately as TOIL) is where you agree to give an employee paid time off in lieu of extra hours they have worked (overtime) instead of extra pay.
+TOIL is an abbreviation of time off in lieu.
+It refers to where you agree to give an employee paid time off in lieu of extra hours they have worked (overtime) instead of additional pay.

 Recording extra hours worked as overtime is crucial.
-This can usually be done via timesheets, a spreadsheet or through a time logging system, such as that offered by Breathe.
+This can usually be done via timesheets, a spreadsheet or through a time & attendance module.

 Managing TOIL can be hard work for managers.
 Keeping track of who has worked overtime and when TOIL is taken can easily become a nightmare.
 Here are some tips for effectively managing time off in lieu: